ajfisher/ajfisher.me/src/content/posts/2007-07-03-is-180-good-value-for-wii-sports.md

 At present the Wii is the most sold "next gen" console and regular "sold out" signs at GAME down the road suggest they are still selling like hot cakes.

-Back to my original question though which is is £180 good value for Wii Sports.
+Back to my original question though which was; is £180 good value for Wii Sports?

 Personally I'm more likely to play a bit of Wii Tennis when I get home than watch TV.
 In real terms my wife and I have played a good dozen hours of Wii Sports each (mostly together) otherwise we'd have gone to the cinema or something which would be £15 a ticket for 2 hours.
 That alone is about £180 by itself and when you pass the controller over to a neice or nephew or child of a friend who hasn't got one you do get that warm techie buzz about someone "getting it" for the first time and I think that is probably worth £180 any day of the week.